Binary Options Broker Reviews

 For many people choosing a broker can prove to be a minefield.
 There are a huge number of brokers in the market place looking for your business.
 The range of facilities offered can make it particularly confusing for anyone who is new to this method of trading.

 Our list of Binary Option Brokers is handpicked and contains some of the very best names in the industry.
 We only feature regulated binary option brokers* and those that have a track record of performance and financial security.

 The needs and objectives of each trader are likely to be different so we have put together a list of some of the key points to consider when selecting your broker from the list.
 By reading this list before you make a selection from the above table you will be able to identify the most suitable broker to trade with.

 This is the number one most important point to consider when picking your broker.
-Most brokers have now made the move to get regulated.
+Most binary options brokers in the UK and major financial regions have now made the move to get regulated.
 This provides financial security for deposited client funds and ensures that the broker runs its business in accordance with a defined set of operational standards.

 The exception to trading with a regulated binary options broker is the case of US citizens.
 To get around tight US regulation relating to binary options, brokers who accept US clients are not able to become regulated.
 We include our pick for US clients in our comparison table above.

 One of the most obvious differences between each company is the payout return.
 This is the amount that you receive for an ‘in the money’ contract’.
 This should rank highly on your list when it comes to making your choice.
 A higher return across the contracts that you place will equal greater monetary profits on your account.